learn-software-engineering/learn-software-engineering/content/en/software-engineering/0200-sdlc/03-system-design.md

 description: >
   System design is an essential part of the Software Development Life Cycle (SDLC).
 In many ways, this phase sets the stage for the eventual construction of the software system.
 date: 2023-08-13
-tags: ["intro", "software-engineering", "sdlc", "design"]
+tags: ["Software Engineering", "SDLC", "Design"]
 ---

 It's the stage where we transition from understanding what the software should do (requirements) to how it will achieve this[^1].
 It provides the architectural blueprints for the software, establishing the foundation upon which code is written, databases are structured, and systems communicate.
 It's a vital roadmap for developers, ensuring everyone understands and aligns on how the system will operate.